I thought he was just a great photographer. He didn’t say anything about being a creative polymath.

-I turn up to find a dodgy old community centre that he sometimes uses.
+I turn up to find a big white cavernous space that he sometimes uses.
 “Cos it’s near where I live,” says Julian.

 Before long I’m struggling into the bits and pieces he’d picked out from the National Theatre costume hire place.

 There were not one, but two hats, because he was satisfied with only the brim of one and the crown of the other.